-As an Illinois not-for-profit organization, the PASA club and all its Divisions operate on a “break-even” system.
+The PASA club and all its Divisions operate on a “break-even” system.
 Each PASA Division sets its own independent annual budget, based on its projected operating costs and prize payback schedule (if applicable).
 Each Division contributes 50% of the net proceeds from each activity it conducts to the PASA club General Fund, which helps PASA cover the overall operational expenses of PASA Park (electricity, mowing, fuel, office supplies, range and building maintenance, club liability insurance, etc.).
 Bigger Divisions with many activities thus contribute more toward PASA‘s overall expenses than do smaller Divisions with few activities.

 Under this system, each PASA club Division ends each operating year with only enough cash on hand to carry it forward to its next scheduled event.
 There is no “profit” in any PASA Division, and there is no money “left over” anywhere (unless, of course, a Division is saving to fund a major project, like the Rifle Division’s ongoing improvement project for the Rifle Range Complex, or the Action-Shooting Division’s continuing upgrades in Practical Valley.)